le717/CRTC/README.md

 **NOTE:** _Approximate_ is the keyword here.
 While the render times are accurate if all system variables remain constant, that is an impossible feat to achieve.
 Thus, the final render times will be different than the stated time.
-For example, once it calculated a 6.5 minute render timr and it  only took 5 minutes.
+For example, once it calculated a 6.5 minute render time and it  only took 5 minutes.

 ### Python ###